Blog / Beginner's handbook / What’s the Best Method for Printing T-shirts

 Requires more advanced knowledge

-Dye sublimation printing is perfect for all-over print t-shirts.
-But since you need to have the printed design on the transfer paper each time you make a new t-shirt, it’s not the most cost-effective printing method for bulk orders, making it more adequate for on-demand production.
+Dye sublimation, or all-over printing, is perfect for all-over print t-shirts.
+But since the printed design must be on transfer paper each time a new t-shirt is made, it’s not the most cost-effective printing method for bulk orders.
+This makes it more adequate for on-demand production.

-Now that we’ve learned the basics about the most prominent printing methods out there, it’s time to explore other options.
+Now that we’ve learned the basics about the most prominent printing methods out there, it’s time to explore other t-shirt printing options.
 Who knows?
-Maybe the solution you’ve been looking for is off the beaten path.
+Maybe the garment printing solution you’ve been looking for is off the beaten path.

-The first part of the process is exactly like screen printing, and uses a stencil and a mesh screen.
-But, instead of printing directly onto the garment, the design is first digitally printed on plastisol transfer paper that will then be printed on your t-shirt using a heat press.
+The first part of the process is exactly like screen printing, using a stencil and a mesh screen.
+But instead of printing directly onto the garment, the design is first digitally printed on plastisol transfer paper, which is then printed on your t-shirt using a heat press.

-This extra step makes the process suitable for a set of specific needs, but the main one is that Plastisol Transfer allows you to get set up for t-shirt printing in advance.
+This extra step makes the process suitable for a set of specific needs, but the main one is that plastisol transfer allows you to set up for t-shirt printing in advance.
 Meaning, you prepare the transfer paper once and then you can print the design on a garment whenever you need in a fast, simple way.

 Suitable for tougher fabrics (like fleece)